giupo/uploadr.py/README.rst

 	python uploadr.py --dir="/Users/tomov90/Downloads/My Photos/" --api-key=00954e229265b619362cb462da234100 --api-secret=4cf2baa933309b8e

 You will be forwarded to a Flickr confirmation page in your browser.
-Click ``OK, I'LL AUTHORIZE I`` at the bottom, go back to the terminal and type ``Y``.
+Click ``OK, I'LL AUTHORIZE IT`` at the bottom, go back to the terminal and type ``Y``.
 You will get another prompt asking you if you are sure you want to continue.
 Type ``Y`` again and let python do the rest of the work!

 Step 3.
 Check if everything is fine
 -------------------

-Once the script has finished, go to your Flickr account photo stream and make sure everything is there.
+Even as the script is running, you can watch photos being added if you go to your Flickr account photo stream.
+Once the script has finished, go there to make sure everything has been successfully uploaded.
 Check the photo count at the top of the photo stream and make sure it looks right.
 I also recommend checking the sets and collections in the `organizer <http://www.flickr.com/photos/organize/>`_ to make sure the photos are neatly organized like they were in your photos directory.

 Step 4.
 Re-running the script